José Altafini: Brazil

 Altafini made his international debut for Brazil at the age of 18 and 327 days on 16 June 1957, marking his first appearance with a goal against Portugal in a 3–0 friendly victory.
-On the 7th and 10th of July, he helped Brazil to win the Copa Roca against rivals Argentina, alongside debutant Pelé, scoring a goal.
+On the 7 and 10 July, he helped Brazil to win the Copa Roca against rivals Argentina, alongside debutant Pelé, scoring a goal.

 Altafini, playing as Mazzola, was a member of the Brazil team that won the 1958 FIFA World Cup in Sweden, and at 19 was the second-youngest member of the squad, after Pelé, to be called up.
 He started the tournament strongly, scoring two goals in the opening group match against Austria on 8 June, which ended in a 3–0 win, but he was injured during the second group match against England three days later, which ended in a 0–0 draw, and as a result he missed the final group match against the Soviet Union on 15 June, which Brazil won 2–0.
 He returned to the starting line-up in the quarter-final match against Wales on 19 June, putting on a strong performance and helping Pelé to score the only goal of the match.

-However, he was replaced by Vavá for the semi-final victory against France (5–2) on 24 June, and manager Vicente Feola also left him out in favour of Vavá once again from the squad that would lift the World Cup in the final over hosts Sweden on 29 June, following a 5–2 victory.
+He later scored a brilliant overhead kick from the edge of the penalty area, which was unfortunately disallowed by the referee.
+He was replaced by Vavá for the semi-final victory against France (5–2) on 24 June, and manager Vicente Feola also left him out in favour of Vavá once again from the squad that would lift the World Cup in the final over hosts Sweden on 29 June, following a 5–2 victory.
 In total he made 8 appearances for the Brazilian national side, scoring 4 goals.

 Italy

-In the 1962 FIFA World Cup, he played for Italy under his own name, stating “It was very simple.
+In the 1962 FIFA World Cup, he played for Italy under his own name, stating: "It was very simple.
 Back then Brazil never called on players who were based overseas.
 Never.
 I was only 23 or 24 and I would have been devastated at missing a World Cup.
-It wasn’t me who left Brazil.
-It was Brazil that left me.”
+It wasn't me who left Brazil.
+It was Brazil that left me."

 Altafini made his debut for Italy on 15 October 1961, in a play-off against Israel for a place at the 1962 FIFA World Cup.
 He scored in a 4–2 victory in Ramat Gan and also featured in the second leg as the Italians booked their place at the tournament.
 Prior to the World Cup, he scored two braces in friendly wins over France and Belgium.
 Altafini played in the first two group matches of the 1962 World Cup, against West Germany and Chile, as Italy were eliminated in the first round.
 Despite being only 24, he did not receive another call-up for Italy following Italy's disappointing World Cup campaign, and he was criticised throughout the tournament for avoiding physical challenges and giving up possession too easily.
-Altafini made 6 appearances for Italy, scoring 5 goals, bringing his total International tally to 9 goals in 14 appearances.
+Altafini made six appearances for Italy, scoring five goals, bringing his total international tally to nine goals in 14 appearances.